 The Enlarged Partial Agreement on Cultural Routes of the Council of Europe continues to attract new parties and benefits from the continued support of the 37 member States that have joined the initiative to date.
+The growing success of the Cultural Routes of Council of Europe programme thus testifies to the shared commitment to the preservation of common cultural heritage and a greater understanding of European cultural identity.

 By highlighting the memory and history of Europe's heritage while transmitting the values of sharing and mutual understanding, the Cultural Routes of the Council of Europe programme reflects the ideal of a united and cohesive Europe, where cross-border co-operation and exchanges between cultures will contribute to ensuring the implementation of the fundamental values of the Council of Europe on the ground.
-For it is by opening up to the culture of others and at the same time being available to share their own that the various actors bring these values to life at the level of individuals, which is the real guarantee of the evolution of our societies towards greater tolerance and acceptance.